Wine doesn’t need to be wasted. And you don’t need to commit OWI.

 - The cork is reinserted outside of the hours of 12 AM to 6 AM;

 So the next time you order a bottle of wine with dinner and can’t quite finish it, you can now ask your server to send it home with you!
-This saves you money, you get to enjoy the rest of your wine, and you won’t be tempted to have that one extra drink.
+This saves you money.
+Secondly, you get to enjoy the rest of your wine.
+Finally, you won’t be tempted to have that one extra drink.
 That extra drink could land you in handcuffs and in need of a Wisconsin drunk driving attorney.